Are you in your 60s and still confused about your upcoming retirement options? You’re not alone!

 - Fifth step – Keep Coming Back Here

-Recent political shifts and the looming mountain of Brexit bring a lot of uncertainty to everyone when it comes to finances.
-Not knowing how to plan can make it seem overwhelming – but take a step back and have a breather.
+Coronavirus, the looming mountain of Brexit and conformation of another recession are bringing a lot of uncertainty to everyones finances at the moment.
+Not knowing how to plan can make it seem overwhelming – so take a step back and have a breather.

 Here are some of the reasons: